-Should you feel further action is necessary you should put your concerns in writing to the Headteacher and if you remain concerned an appointment can be made with the Headteacher.
+Should you feel further action is necessary you should then write to the Headteacher and if you remain concerned an appointment can be made with the Headteacher.

 The parents of pupils with disabilities have the right to make disability discrimination claims to the first-tier SEND tribunal if they believe that our school has discriminated against their children.
 They can make a claim about alleged discrimination regarding: